Alerting & On-Call — Observability & Reliability

 Key Points for Container Runtime & Docker

-- Containers provide process-level isolation using Linux namespaces and cgroups — not VMs
+- Containers isolate processes using Linux namespaces and cgroups.
+They are not VMs.

-- OCI standard defines image format and runtime spec — Docker is one implementation among many
+- OCI defines the image format and runtime spec.
+Docker is just one implementation.

-- containerd and CRI-O are the dominant runtimes in Kubernetes — Docker (dockershim) was removed in K8s 1.24
+- containerd and CRI-O are the real runtimes in Kubernetes.
+Docker (dockershim) was removed in K8s 1.24.

-- Image layers are copy-on-write — shared base layers save disk and speed up pulls
+- Image layers use copy-on-write.
+Shared base layers save disk space and speed up pulls.

 Common Mistakes with Container Runtime & Docker

-- Running containers as root — compromised container gets host-level access
+- Running containers as root.
+A compromised container gets host-level access.

-- Using large base images (ubuntu:latest is 77MB) when distroless or alpine suffices (5MB)
+- Using bloated base images (ubuntu:latest is 77MB) when distroless or alpine will do at 5MB.

-- Storing secrets in image layers — they persist in layer history even if deleted in later layers
+- Storing secrets in image layers.
+They persist in layer history even after deletion in a later layer.

-- Not pinning base image versions — FROM python:3 pulls different images over time
+- Not pinning base image versions.
+FROM python:3 pulls different images over time and will cause breakage.

 Tools for Container Runtime & Docker